 The potential for safer nicotine products to help India’s smokers and smokeless tobacco users has been demonstrated in a pair of studies carried out by Samrat Chowdhery.
-As well as showing vaping offers a viable alternative for the country’s 100 million bidi smokers, Samrat’s work also proved that snus could encourage India’s 200 million smokeless tobacco users to switch from harmful traditional products that are linked to 350,000 deaths annually.
+As well as showing vaping offers a viable alternative for the country’s 100 million bidi smokers, Samrat’s work also suggests that snus could encourage India’s 200 million smokeless tobacco users to switch from harmful traditional products that are linked to 350,000 deaths annually.

 India accounts for roughly 10% of the world’s smokers and each year nearly one million deaths are attributable to tobacco smoking.
 In 2019, the Indian Government banned vaping and heated tobacco products, but Samrat’s research offers a tantalising glimpse of the potential for tobacco harm reduction alternatives in the country should this legislation be overturned in the future.